AustralianBioCommons/human-omics-data-sharing-field-guide/pages/about/contribute/adding_editing_pages.md

 ## Editing locally

-For users comfortable with interacting with GitHub via the commandline, a similar process as above can be followed as above by first cloning the repo, making changes as required, committing and pushing to the remote repository.
+For users who are comfortable interacting with GitHub via the commandline, a similar process as above can be followed as above by first cloning the repo, making changes as required, committing and pushing to the remote repository.

 It is also possible (in theory) to run the website locally, see instructions on the ELIXIR toolkit theme [README](https://github.com/ELIXIR-Belgium/elixir-toolkit-theme#locally-using-jekyll).